 Leeds is quickly developing into a central hub filled with tech and digital expertise.
 Employment within the digital tech industries in the centre of Leeds grown by an impressive 7% between 2011 and 2014 and is still continuing to grow.
 Sky Gaming and Betting alone created around 140 jobs in 2017 within their commercial and software academy.

 Data science is also a big industry in the city, with large names like Equifax and Open Data Institute based in Leeds, and there are also a growing number of companies focusing on fintech too.
-There are, as an estimate, 4000 tech businesses well establish in Leeds already, with this number expected to grow in the next few years.
+There are, as an estimate, 4000 tech businesses well established in Leeds already, with this number expected to grow in the next few years. after seeing growth from professional electricians, office works and much more, this growth is only natural.

 Leeds Is An Affordable City To Live In